pskowronek/Lightning-camera-trigger/README.md

 The assembled project has direct power input via Arduino mini USB.
-One can use Power Bank to power it up, the simpler power bank the better - it must not have low-current shut off), the power consumption is relatively low and on small power bank it should run more than 12hrs (the power usage could be lower removing LEDs, turning off OLED, bypassing/removing voltage stabilizer from Nano etc).
-To display status OLED screen is being used.
+One can use Power Bank to power it up, the simpler power bank the better - it must not have low-current shut off), the power consumption is relatively low and on small power bank it should run more than 12hrs (the power usage could be lower be removing LEDs, turning off OLED, bypassing/removing voltage regulator on Nano and connecting 3.3V directly to Vin etc).
+To display status OLED screen is being used - to avoid burn-in, a simple counter measures have been employed by moving randomly the displayed text by 0-2 pixels around.

 Program provides support for two tact-switch buttons:
 - Test button - to test the device.
 It simulates lighting interruption and engages the camera trigger (good for testing the whole thing when assembling, and on the field to check whether everything is connected as it should be).